 Sora gave her a firm nod, answering her unspoken request to take care of her dearest possession.

-And with that, Xion was gone, reunited with her long dead lover Faris at last.
+And with that, Xion was gone, reunited with Faris at last.

-The fireflies swirled around them like tiny fireworks, wild with the light they felt overwhelming their senses.
+The fireflies swirled around them like tiny fireworks, wild with the light overwhelming their senses.

 "Fireflies, could you please take us home now?"
 Sora asked, suddenly weary.